 And if you’re the one actually managing a campaign, the information you need to view is much more granular than what the CMO needs.

 And what if you’re trying to be agile and make changes to your campaign on the fly?
 Doesn’t bear thinking about…

 There are a number of good marketing calendars out there that offer a solution for a particular channel — social media, for instance.

 But budgets and visibility across the entire marketing ecosystem are increasingly a CMO requirement, along with things like the ability to view creative.

 And imagine when your calendar will capture your campaign results and become an optimised planning tool, even anticipating and taking into account your competitors’ activity and pre-empting or countering it.

 All of that makes spreadsheets the calendar equivalent of the unicycle, which has no part to play in the already complex balancing act that is your marketing plan.

-Simple is a marketing operations platform that enables marketing teams to plan their campaign activity, ensuring alignment to objectives and resource capacity.
+Simple is a marketing resource management platform that enables marketing teams to plan, review and optimise their campaign activity to create profitable customer experiences.
 Book a Demo to see how it works.